Craigharrison79/MS4-MPT-Gym/documentation/testing/testing.md

 In Github open up the repository and hit Green Gitpod button and build a workspace.

 In the new workout I had to pip3 install -r requirements.txt and then I could deploy to heroku.

+## Issue with hero image on landing page

+As I was fixing the respond issue on mobile devices I run into a problem.
+It gitpod terminal window the website was working fine, but in Heroku the image was not showing up.
+This was because I was not using the src="{{ MEDIA_URL }}home-gym-photo.jpg" as I was trying to use src="/media/home-gym-photo.jpg".

+This fix the issue with the image appearing now on Heroku.

+I was still getting a sizing problem and try lots of CSS to fix this.
+Nothing was working so I use a style="height" and style="width" in the HTML.
+I need to get back to this at some point in the  future.